valesbc/blog/_posts/2015-2-19-casanatura.md

 ---
 layout: post
-title: Now You Can Have a super clean house without contaminating yourself or the enviroment
+title:
 ---

+Now You Can Have a super clean house without contaminating yourself or the enviroment

-Me and a group of classmate had the opportunity of using and test this really nice, eco friendly cleaning product called Nana’s Good For All – All Purpose Cleaner from Casanatura.
+Me and a group of classmate had the opportunity of using and testing this really nice, eco friendly cleaning product called Nana’s Good For All – All Purpose Cleaner from Casanatura.

 First things first, Casanatura is an eco friendly company base in the USA.
 All of their products are ammonia free and non toxic.